Please click on each question to see a detailed answer

 We are very interested in measuring violations of the rights of people in specific regions and vulnerable population subgroups.
 All people have the same rights as every other person.
 For civil and political rights, the information that we collect will help us identify which sub-populations are particularly vulnerable to rights violations in each country.
 In the future we would like to consider the development of measures for specific groups.

 For economic and social rights, our methodology can be used to identify rights fulfilment for different sub-populations if the underlying data are available for these groups.
 This has already been done for some countries.
 For example, Randolph, Prairie and Stewart (2012) show substantial differences in the degree to which rights are fulfilled across states in the United States and pronounced differences across ethnic groups.
-In fact, the highest score in any state on rights fulfilment for both blacks and Hispanics is lower than the lowest score on rights fulfilment for whites in any state.
+In fact, the highest score in any state on rights fulfilment for both Black and Hispanic people is lower than the lowest score on rights fulfilment for White people in any state.

 A study by Shareen and Randolph (2015) shows that in India, the prevalence of hunger and malnutrition varies by state, but not due to inadequate food production.
 States in India with the highest per capita food production meet their obligations to fulfil the right to food to a lesser degree than states with the lowest per capita food production.
 (Hertel, Shareen, and Susan Randolph.
 2015.
 “The Challenge of Ensuring Food Security: Global Perspectives and Evidence from India.”
 Chapter 8 in Closing the Rights Gap: From Human Rights to Social Transformation, edited by La Dawn Haglund and Robin Strykler.
 Oakland: University of California Press.)